 “I must say that the private visit to Ness of Brodgar excavations with the site director was the highlight of an extremely good and interesting trip.
-Nick gave us twice the time at the Ness of Brodgar than we were promised….
+Nick Card gave us twice the time at the Ness of Brodgar than we were promised….
 This sort of interaction with first-rate archaeologists doing the actual work on (in) the ground, plus clear and insightful expert commentary derived from first-hand experience as seen through expert eyes, and the uniformly kind and welcoming attitudes and smiles from the folks working on site, is what distinguishes Far Horizons trips from the sterile hasty “tours” and uninformed gallivanting that other agencies provide.
 It doesn’t get any better than this, and I am looking forward to further experiences with Far Horizons!” – Wythe Holt

 Brian Buchanan received a double BA in both Anthropology and History from Millersville University (in Pennsylvania); his MA in Anthropology from the American University; a Post-Baccalaureate Certificate in GIS (Geographic Information Systems) a computer system designed to capture, store, manipulate, analyze, manage, and present all types of geographical data; and received his PhD in Archaeology at the Durham University researching Scottish Borders and northern England.
 A specialist in Medieval Archaeology, he is Chairperson for Durham Medieval Archaeologists.
-Dr. Buchanan has worked on archaeological projects both in the USA and the UK, and since entering Durham University, has lectured in a variety of courses, primarily in GIS and Early Medieval archaeology.
+Dr. Buchanan has worked on archaeological projects both in the USA and the UK, and at Durham University has lectured in a variety of courses, primarily in GIS and Early Medieval archaeology.
 As of January 2018, Dr. Buchanan will be assistant professor at Eastern Washington University.
 His enthusiasm about archaeology and history is contagious and his knowledge of the area makes him an exceptional leader.

 (B) breakfast, (L) lunch, (D) dinner